CreativeInquiry/PEmbroider/API.md

 ### `void beginContour()`
 ```
-Begin a contour within the current polygon, if this contour has negative winding and is inside the current polygon or another contour defined between
+Begin a contour within the current polygon, if this contour has negative winding and is inside the current polygon or another contour defined between beginShape() and endShape() that is not a hole, this will be a hole
 ```
 |parameter|description|
 |---|---|